1. Bicom Systems

 Entering CLI

-Before you can see any of the messages in Asterisk CLI, you need to ssh to the system by using ssh command (if using Linux on your computer) or using putty or similar software if on PC/MAC.
+Before you can see any of the messages in Asterisk CLI, you need to ssh to the system by using the ssh command (if using Linux on your computer) or using Putty or similar software if on PC/MAC.

-After that you can enter the Asterisk CLI via following command
+After that, you can enter the Asterisk CLI via the following command

 asterisk -rvvvvv

-Once inside you will see a lot of useful information print out for all actions on the system, Asterisk related though.
+Once inside you will see a lot of useful information printed out for all actions on the system, Asterisk related though.
 You will see;

 • Phone calls